 Multiple particle production in nucleus-nucleus interactions at high energies has relevance to collective phenomena in produced nuclear matter.
-Therefore search for a new state of matter (Quark-Gluon Plasma) and study of its properties are the main goals of heavy ion program at the Relativistic Heavy Ion Collider (RHIC) at BNL and at the Large Hadron Collider (LHC) at CERN.
+Therefore, search for a new state of matter (Quark-Gluon Plasma) and study of its properties are the main goals of heavy ion program at the Relativistic Heavy Ion Collider (RHIC) at BNL and at the Large Hadron Collider (LHC) at CERN.

 Many phenomenological approaches to the description of particle production are used to search for regularities reflecting general principles in these systems at high energies [1-10].
 The general principles of self-similarity, locality and fractality have heuristic strength.
 This allows one to formulate rules and laws beyond perturbation theory.
-These principles can be applied for description both of soft and hard regimes of particle production.
-Locality principle states that interactions of hadrons and nuclei can be described in terms of interactions of their constituents.
-Self-similarity principle states that physics phenomena can be described by non-dimensional combinations of dimensional physical quantities.
+These principles can be applied for description of both soft and hard regimes of particle production.
+The principle of locality states that interactions of hadrons and nuclei can be described in terms of interactions of their constituents.
+The principle of self-similarity states that physics phenomena can be described by nondimensional combinations of dimensional physical quantities.
 The existence of substructure of interacting constituents over a wide scale range is a specific feature connected with the fractal structure of the colliding objects, interaction of their constituents and particle formation.